cheran99/SOC-Automation/README.md

 https://github.com/gentilkiwi/mimikatz/releases/tag/2.2.0-20220919

-Once it's downloaded, go to the Downloads folder to extract the files from the Mimikatz trunk.
+Once downloaded, go to the Downloads folder to extract the files from the Mimikatz trunk.

 Go to Powershell, run it as administrator, and change the directory to the Mimikatz:
 ![image](https://github.com/user-attachments/assets/8109d1f6-94aa-4293-bc37-b9cf2644b210)